Dusiadu (EveryTown) 2020 and

 Kwami is aware of the resilience and personal struggle (his own and others) required to aspire to a level of hope and excellence.
 He values the kind of work in which the interaction between innovation and tradition is a subtle matter.
 When he paints, it feels like a conversation between himself and the painting or with other artists, alive and dead, African and non-African.

 Atta Kwami is a painter, printmaker, and art historian.
 He studied, and later taught, at the KNUST in Kumasi, Ghana.
 In 2007 he received a PhD in art history at the Open University for his work for contemporary Ghanaian artists, now published as Kumasi Realism, 1951-2007: An African Modernism.
 (Hurst & Company, 2013).

-He is represented by Beardsmore Gallery, London and Nicolas Krupp Gallery, Basel, Switzerland.
-In 2021 he will receive the Maria Lassnig Prize.
+Atta Kwami works in Ghana and the UK, and is represented by Beardsmore Gallery, London and Nicolas Krupp Gallery, Basel, Switzerland.
+In 2021 he received the Maria Lassnig Prize.

 Atta Kwami, Dusiadu (EveryTown), Commissioned for Creative Folkestone Triennial 2017.
 Photo by Thierry Bal

 Atta Kwami, Atsiaƒu ƒe agbo nu (Gateways of the Sea), Commissioned for Creative Folkestone Triennial 2017.
 Photo by Thierry Bal